pixl8/Preside-CMS/support/docs/docs/03.contribguides/03.submittingchanges/page.md

 ```
 3. Make your changes and commit to your local clone and push to your GitHub fork, remember to include the JIRA issue number in your commit messages.

-4. When you're ready, visit your branch in GitHub and make a [Pull Request]() from your new branch to the PresideCMS stable branch. (screenshots needed).
+4. When you're ready, visit your branch in GitHub and make a [Pull Request]() from your new branch to the PresideCMS stable branch.

+After a pull request has been made, it will be reviewed and we may ask you to make ammendments.
+At this point, all you need to do is make those changes in your new feature branch and push them back to your fork in GitHub - the changes will automatically make it into the Pull Request.

+When we're all happy with the request, we'll manually merge it into the primary repository ready for the upcoming release (see [[branchingmodel]]).